Mat 5:5 Blessed are the meek: for they shall inherit the earth.

 A play on opposing meaning of "meek" meaning both those who are tamed and those who tame.
 Implying the sense of lucky as "wealthy" from the context of inheritance.

 A group of children pressed toward him, their parents trailing behind.
 A little girl dashed out and held her arms toward the speaker to be picked up.
 The speaker obliged with a smiling nod to her parents who were trying to catch her.

 “Lucky!”
 He announced once more.
-“The malleable ones!”
+“The soft ones!”
 He held up the child for the crowd to see.
 “Because they themselves are going to inherit—,” He paused as he moved toward the child’s parents.